otseven/OT7/README.md

 LICENSE: This is public domain software.
 I am grateful to Edward Snowden for revealing why encryption is necessary.
 Please consider donating to his defense fund at http://freesnowden.is .

+        -- THIS IS ALPHA CODE SUITABLE FOR EXPERIMENTAL USE ONLY -- -- LIGHTLY TESTED ON DEBIAN, MAC OSX, AND WINDOWS --